If you work in healthcare or you manage a healthcare company, you probably know how important communication is, as well as security and compliance.

 Electronic Health Records (EHR) integration

 "VoIP can be integrated with electronic health records (EHRs) and other healthcare software.
-This integration allows for seamless communication and data exchange between healthcare professionals", it streamlines workflows and reduces administrative burdens.
+This integration allows for seamless communication and data exchange between healthcare professionals", streamlining workflows and reducing administrative burdens.

 Example: While on a call with a patient, a doctor can quickly review medical history, document new information, and set follow-up reminders within the same interface.